Victoria (VIC) Sun

 You might also like

-Forecaster Parshina: it will be colder in St. Petersburg earlier than in Moscow
+This weekend it will be colder in Moscow than in Khabarovsk

 Donald Trump said the path forward for peace talks on Ukraine remains unclear after what he called “pretty good” talks between Russian President Vladimir Putin and US negotiators failed to produce a breakthrough.